A travelling wave approach to a multi-agent system with a path-graph topology: Numerical simulations

 where $B_{41}(s)$ is the wave that first transmitted through the boundary, travelled from the \nth{41} agent to the \nth{80} agent, reflected at the end and then travelled back to the \nth{41} agent, hence, $B_{41}(s) = T_{\text{aa}}(s) H^{79}(s) A_{40}(s)$.
-It takes some time for this reflected wave to propagate, therefore, we can approximate the output $X_{41}(s)$ as $X_{41}(s) \approx T_{\text{aa}}(s) A_{40}(s).$ The approximation is precise in the time-domain until the wave returns back to the \nth{41} agent ($t\approx 110 \,s$).
-After the initial settling time, the output can be approximated by the DC gain of $T_{\text{aa}}(s)$, because the input is the unit-step in $x_ref(t)=1$.
-Hence, $x_{41}(t) \approx \kappa_{\text{aa}}, \, t \in [50, 100]$.
+Before this reflected wave reaches the \nth{41} agent ($t \approx 110$), we can approximate the output $X_{41}(s)$ as $X_{41}(s) \approx T_{\text{aa}}(s) A_{40}(s)$.
+After the initial settling time, this approximation is the DC gain of $T_{\text{aa}}(s)$, so $x_{41}(t) \approx \kappa_{\text{aa}}, \, t \in [50, 100]$.
+Hence, for some time the output of the \nth{41} agent equals the DC gain of $T_{\text{aa}}$ (\ref{eq:dcgains}).
 The most important feature of the approximation is that it does not consider interactions among other agents.
 In other words, there can be arbitrary number of agents with various dynamics after the \nth{41} agent.